In recent years homosexuality in Uganda has become an increasingly volatile political and social issue.

-As an anthropologist, I wanted to understand what contributed to the rising tensions concerning homosexuality in Uganda and why it endures as a politically divisive issue.
+As an anthropologist who has studied sexuality and health in Uganda since 2004, I wanted to understand what contributed to the rising tensions concerning homosexuality in Uganda and why it endures as a politically divisive issue.

 In a paper I wrote in 2013, I examined the local factors that contributed to the political and social ferment over sexuality in Uganda.
 This adds to growing research on homosexuality in Africa, much of which focuses on understanding homophobia in the local context.

-A great deal of publicity has focused on efforts by conservative American religious groups to guide political arguments on homosexuality.
+A great deal of Western media coverage of the 2014 act focused on efforts by conservative American religious groups to guide political arguments on homosexuality.
 But, drawing on long-term fieldwork, I argued that anti-homosexual rhetoric in Uganda is more than a parroting of American homophobia.

 Many Ugandans, irrespective of their religious beliefs, oppose homosexuality.
 They see it as a result of Western influence and against their culture.